rdeodoo/odoo-toolbox/misc-tips/method-splitting/README.md

+# TODO - PAGE NOT READY

 # Method splitting: why less is more (personal opinion)

 _Programs must be written for people to read, and only incidentally for machines to execute._

-—Abelson & Sussman, Structure and Interpretation of Computer Programs
+_— Abelson & Sussman, Structure and Interpretation of Computer Programs_

 TODO